Scarlet – 5 years ago

 I gave him devious smile.

 “You know exactly what you are.
 But, for some reason, you allow yourself to be confined to the mold she’s put you in.
 When you’re ready to be the man you really are, sign me up.”
-I winked and began to walk away but turned at the last second to glance over my shoulder.
+I looked him up and down before I walked away, then turned at the last second to glance over my shoulder.

 “Oh, and by the way.
 You’re right.
 I am dripping wet.
 But I’m not wearing any panties…or perfume.”
 I winked and sauntered away to my seat.
 His gaze burned two holes in my back while I tried to re-focus on my goal.
 I couldn’t afford to fuck this night up.